spywhere/plug.nvim/docs/extensions/auto-install.md

 ## Event Handling

-The extension will use the following events for its functionality
+The extension will use the following events for its functionality.

 ### `setup`